 We found 11 family medicine practitioners who accept Medicare near Fruitland, ID.

-Dr. Ronald Carroll specializes in family medicine.
+Dr. Ronald Carroll specializes in family medicine and practices in Payette, ID.
 His education and training includes medical school at Loma Linda University School of Medicine and residency at Florida Hospital.
-His average rating from his patients is 4.5 stars out of 5.
-Dr. Carroll honors Medicare insurance.
+On average, patients gave Dr. Carroll a rating of 4.5 stars out of 5.
+He takes Medicare insurance.